-The Legacy of Harvey Finkle: Justice Behind the Lens
+The Legacy of Harvy Finkle: Justice Behind the Lens

-The 2009 Tribute to Change was held at the National Constitution Center and celebrated the work of well-known documentary photographer and Bread & Roses co-founder, Harvey Finkle (check out his website).
+The 2009 Tribute to Change was held at the National Constitution Center and celebrated the work of well-known documentary photographer and Bread & Roses co-founder Harvey Finkle.
 A display of Harvey’s work was accompanied by a juried exhibit of emerging photographers following in Harvey’s tradition.

-The following photographers’ works were selected by a jury of photography professionals based on their fit for Bread & Roses’ theme of documenting communities coming together to build power and self-determination, empowerment, and working for social change.
+The following photographers’ works were selected by a jury of photography professionals based on their fit for Bread & Roses’ theme of documenting communities coming together to empower, build self-determination, and work for social change.

 John A. Benigno

-John’s interest in photography dates back to the mid-1950’s when his father brought home one of the first Polaroid Land cameras.
+John’s interest in photography dates back to the mid-1950’s, when his father brought home one of the first Polaroid Land Cameras.
 Over the past fifteen years he has exhibited his work at the Philadelphia Museum of Art Sales and Rental Gallery, the Magidson Gallery in New York City, the Washington County Arts Council Gallery in Hagerstown, MD, and the Print Center in Philadelphia.
-In the Philadelphia area, you can see his work in the collections of the Historical Society of Pennsylvania, the Philip and Muriel Berman Museum at Ursinus College, at Rosemont College, and the Woodmere Art Museum.
+In the Philadelphia area, you can see his work in the collections of the Historical Society of Pennsylvania, the Philip and Muriel Berman Museum at Ursinus College, at the Woodmere Art Museum, and at Rosemont College.
 His photographs have been published in “Camera Arts” magazine, “The Calumet Newsletter for Photographic Artists,” and the “Antietam Review.”

 Matthew Thomas Cianfrani

 Matthew was born in rural Pennsylvania.
-After high school he moved to London, UK for a brief period before returning to study Fine Arts (concentration photography) at the University of Pennsylvania.
+After high school he moved to London for a brief period before returning to study Fine Arts, with a concentration in photography, at the University of Pennsylvania.
 Matthew has since had the great fortune of traveling extensively through China, including Hong Kong, Shanghai, Yunnan province, and southern Tibet.
 Matthew employs both traditional and contemporary means of photographic practice to address the effects of industrialization on perceptions of reality.

 Lauren is a freelance photographer based in Philadelphia.
-Her personal work focuses on bringing together cross-cultural understanding and community development through documentary photography.
+Her personal work focuses on community development and on bringing together cross-cultural understanding and through documentary photography.
 Her background includes extensive travel abroad, primarily in South and Southeast Asia, and employment in numerous nonprofit organizations, including two years as an AmeriCorps volunteer.
 She graduated from Boston University in 2004 with a B.A. in Religious Studies and Sociology.

-Rachel graduated from Temple University with a BA in Film and Media Arts.
+Rachel graduated from Temple University with a B.A. in Film and Media Arts.
 Her work has appeared in various publications, including The Daily News and abcnews.com.
 From her work at Temple News, she has received multiple Collegiate Keystone Awards.
 She was most recently a campaign photographer for Superior Court candidate Judge Younge.
-Today, she spends her time between Philadephia and harvesting cucumbers and garlic with other ecologically-minded youth for pickling at the Adamah farm in Connecticut.
+Today, she splits her time between Philadelphia and Adamah farm in Connecticut, where she harvests cucumbers and garlic for pickling with other ecologically-minded youth.

 Kaytee Riek is a member of ACT UP Philadelphia and the unofficial graphic design artist/photographer for a handful of AIDS activist organizations.
 She has been involved in fighting spineless politicians and greedy drug companies for over seven years, most recently as the Director of Organizing for Health GAP.
 She has been lucky enough to travel all over the US and the world photographing AIDS activists in action.